 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Ethiopia (Addis Ababa).
-Our distinguished contact with the authority in Ethiopia (Addis Ababa), our good relationship to Ethiopian Communications Authority (ECA) as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Ethiopia trouble-free and cost-effective.
+Our distinguished contact with the authority in Ethiopia (Addis Ababa), our good relationship to , Ethiopian Communications Authority, Ministry of Innovation and Technology, as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Ethiopia trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services: